Audi S3 review

 The Audi S3 offers excellent quality, a potent 296bhp engine, four-wheel drive and a sharp chassis

-If you want to fly under the radar, the three-door Audi S3 is ideal.
-There are subtle changes over the current car - including silver wing mirrors, quad exhausts, 18-inch alloys and deeper bodywork - but it doesn't shout about its performance.
+If you want to fly under the radar, any of the Audi S3 models are ideal.
+There are subtle changes over the less potent models in the A3 range - including silver wing mirrors, quad exhausts, 18-inch alloys and deeper bodywork - but it doesn't shout about its performance.
 The standard A3 already has the best interior in its class, and the S3 adds to the sense of occasion with stunning wingback sports seats covered in quilted leather, a flat-bottomed S3-branded steering wheel and a turbo boost guage in the rev counter.

-Fast Audis have always focused more on effortless speed than genuine driver interaction, and good to form the S3 feels unflappable, but lacks the personality of the BMW M135i.
-The combination of firmer, 25mm-lower suspension and four-wheel drive means it sticks to the road like glue; only if you carry ridiculous speeds into corners will it begin to push wide with understeer.
+Fast Audis have always focused more on effortless speed than genuine driver interaction, and true to form the S3 feels unflappable, but lacks the personality of the BMW M135i.
+The combination of firmer, 25mm-lower suspension and four-wheel drive means all models stick to the road like glue; only if you carry ridiculous speeds into corners will it begin to push wide with understeer.
 All that grip means you can jump back on the throttle early in corners and, for a turbocharged engine, throttle response is razor-sharp, while straight-line acceleration is huge.
-Audi offers a choice of a six-speed manual and a six-speed DSG automatic, and while hot-hatch traditionalists are unlikely to agree it’s the DSG that feels the better fit with the S3’s hi-tech character.
+Audi offers a choice of a six-speed manual and a six-speed DSG automatic.
+The manual model is the driver's choice, while the DSG that feels the better fit with the S3’s hi-tech character.
+However, while the S Tronic gearbox's party piece is quick-fire shifts when you're driving hard, it's rather jerky around town.
 As well as a sports exhaust, Audi has fitted a speaker in the bulkhead that pumps artificial engine noise into the cabin – it’s a questionable strategy, but one that works, giving a bassy tone as the revs rise.
 Choose the DSG gearbox and you get to enjoy little burps from the exhaust on upshifts, too.
 Our only complaint is with the variable ratio steering – it’s direct and prevents the need for armfuls of lock, but there next to no feel.

 Although its higher-performance threshold means the S3 will undoubtedly chomp through tyres and brakes quicker than the standard A3, there’s no reason to believe it will be any less reliable.
 It has a full five-star Euro NCAP crash test rating, with 95 per cent in the adult occupant protection category, and its stuffed with all the advanced safety systems you’d expect from a premium car.
 They include radar-controlled cruise control, lane keep assist, traffic sign detection and a self-parking function.
 You can even have your A3 park itself.
 In the 2012 Driver Power reliability survey, Audi finished 15th out of 30.